Thornbrough Air Force Base

-Thornbrough Air Force Base is a former facility of the United States Air Force in Cold Bay, Alaska.
-Following its closure, it was redeveloped into Cold Bay Airport.
+Thornbrough Air Force Base is a former facility of the United States Air Force in Cold Bay, Alaska built in 1941.
+Following its closure in 1953, it was redeveloped into Cold Bay Airport.

 History

+US Army Air Forces period (1941–1947)

 The airport was constructed during World War II as Fort Randall Army Airfield during the secret military buildup of the Territory of Alaska that began in 1941.
 Originally, the equipment was supposed to construct McGrath Army Airbase, but the ground had frozen by the time that the equipment arrived.
 Disguised as civilian employees of the Blair Canning and Packing Company, United States Army personnel in civilian clothes were shipped to Cold Bay.
 Construction began in December 1941, and the airfield was ready for operation by March 1942.
 Because of the foresight of Alaska's military commanders, the new airfield, along with another new secret airfield, Cape Field at Umnak, was ready to contribute to the defense of Alaska against Imperial Japanese Navy air attack during the Battle of Dutch Harbor in June 1942.
 The airfield at Cold Bay remained operational throughout World War II.

 Known units assigned to Fort Randall Army Airfield (AAF) were: